convissor/sql_solution/README.markdown

 The SQL Solution is a set of open source PHP classes to simplify integrating databases with web pages.
-Provides a powerful, user friendly, platform independent API (Application Programming Interface) for MySQL, PostgreSQL, SQLite, SQLite3 and ODBC database management systems.
+Provides a powerful, user friendly, platform independent API (Application Programming Interface) for MySQL (via PHP's mysql and mysqli extensions), PostgreSQL, SQLite (via PHP's sqlite and sqlite3 extensions) and ODBC database management systems.
 Output is XHTML compliant and handicapped accessible.

 Some features include: